 I stood hollow and empty amongst the other trees

 My roots were ripped from beneath me before I could gather the words to speak, the nutrients to grow

 So I was transplanted.

-With the forthcoming year of the pig, my work also will have a new beginning — 2019 marks 24 years since my adoption.
+2019 is another cycle of the year of the pig and it marks 24 years since my adoption.
 The year of the pig in Chinese culture is considered an auspicious year.
 It also is twelve years since my first visit back to China in 2007 where I visited my orphanage and met my foster family.
-I am in the process of completing genetic testing to match biological relatives in China.
-I believe that being vulnerable to this invasive procedure will aid in my research of my heritage and China’s former one-child policy.
+I recently completed genetic testing and located biological relatives in China.
+I believe that being vulnerable to the invasive genetic testing procedure aids in my research of my heritage and China’s former one-child policy.
+I am hopeful to revisit China at the end of the year and meet these family members for the first time since my abandonment.
 From the cultural visit, I plan to further explore the themes of reconciling my two cultures and trauma through print-based installations.